ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

         is ``False``.

 The name of each parameter is followed by a space, a colon, a space, and then the data type.
-A parameter is optional if its keyword argument has a default shown in the function signature.
+A parameter is optional if its keyword argument displays a default in the function signature.
 For an optional parameter, the data type is followed by a comma and ``optional``.